-The most effective socialization period for puppies takes place between weeks 3 and 12 of the puppy’s life; then, it slams shut.
-Given that the last combination vaccine (against distemper, hepatitis, parvovirus, parainfluenza, and coronavirus) is usually administered when a puppy is 16 weeks old, it’s also the start of a dilemma on when a puppy can be around other dogs.
+The most effective puppy socialization period takes place between weeks three and 12 of the puppy’s life; then, it slams shut.
+Given that the last combination vaccine (against distemper, hepatitis, parvovirus, parainfluenza, and coronavirus) is usually administered when a puppy is 16 weeks old, this timeline raises questions on when a puppy can safely be around other dogs.

 Some veterinarians, shelters, and breeders advise new pet parents to wait until after a puppy has had their final set of vaccinations to allow them to interact with others.
 Unfortunately, by that time, the socialization period has ended, precluding the pup’s best shot at acquiring lifelong dog-on-dog social skills.
 So, what’s a pet parent to do?
 Let’s look at the research.

-A study conducted by the UC Davis School of Veterinary Medicine, looked at the risks to partially vaccinated puppies of contracting parvo at indoor puppy socialization sessions (socials).
+A study conducted by the University of California Davis School of Veterinary Medicine looked at the risks to partially vaccinated puppies of contracting parvo at indoor puppy socialization sessions (socials).
 The results were reassuring.